mike-ward/mike-ward.github.io/_posts/2007-09-01-net-tip-of-the-day.md

 ---
 layout: post
-title:  .NET Tip of the Day
+title: '.NET Tip of the Day'
 ---
 Just tripped across a nicely put together tip site for .NET called (what else?) [.Net Tip of the Day](http://http://dotnettipoftheday.org/tips/).
 The tips are really good and the format is no-nonsense, get straight to the point.
 ASP topics are also included.
 I discovered several attributes that control debug output that I didn't know about.
 Here's an example.